Liam Donaldson: Career

 Donaldson qualified in medicine from the University of Bristol in 1972, and he did his two six-month pre-registration house jobs at the Bristol Royal Infirmary.
-He graduated with an MSc in anatomy from the Birmingham University in 1976.
+He graduated with an MSc degree in anatomy from the University of Birmingham in 1976.

 Donaldson was appointed as Chief Medical Officer in 1998.
 Between 1994 and 1998 he was Regional Director for the NHS Region of Northern and Yorkshire, and prior to that Regional Medical Officer and Regional Director of Public Health for the Northern Regional Health Authority.
 He began his career as a surgeon before training in public health.

 Academic and other posts

 Donaldson is visiting professor in the University of Leicester's Department of Epidemiology and Public Health, and also holds an honorary Chair of Applied Epidemiology at Newcastle University.
-In August 2009 he became Chancellor of Newcastle University, replacing Lord Patten, who stood down after 10 years in office.
+In August 2009 he became Chancellor of Newcastle University, replacing Chris Patten, who stood down after 10 years in office.
 Donaldson retired from this role in the summer of 2019.

 He is also Chair of the World Alliance for Patient Safety, which was established by the Director-General of the World Health Organization in October 2004.